Skip to article frontmatterSkip to article content

 The Problem

-One solution is:
+One common solution is:

-But differencing creates another problem.
+But differencing introduces another important problem.

 For example: